dheeraj510/deplot/README.md

 * Automatic rebuilding using [guard][guard]
 * Media resizing and conversion
 * Partials (for more modular layouts)
+* Path to current file needs to be accessible (for navigations, assets etc.)
+* Ability to sort source files

 Please submit feature requests and bugfixes in the issue tracker.